chan3845/ops-utils/zabbix-utils/README.md

 You can customize agent config further in /etc/zabbix/zabbix_agentd.conf

 ## 🙋‍♂️ Contribution
-Feel free to open issues or submit pull requests to support more OS types, improve error handling, or add features
+Feel free to open issues or submit pull requests to support more OS types, improve error handling, or add features.